 NYC parking tickets Timeline

-A “not guilty plea must be must be entered within 30 days from the date after issuance.
+A not guilty plea must be must be entered on NYC parking tickets within 30 days of the date of issuance.
 Submit your defense certification and exhibits online, or by mail

 - If you forget to mark your calendar and 30 days expires, you still have about 100 days to enter your not guilty plea.
 Penalties will be assessed by the judge if you lose your fight